- Admission as a Degree-Seeking Student

 Admission as a Non-Degree Student

 Because of U.S. immigration requirements, international applicants (i.e., those who are neither U.S. citizens nor permanent residents) typically cannot be considered for the non-degree category unless already residing in the United States.
-Immigration laws should be consulted to determine eligibility of International students should consult immigration laws.
+International students should consult immigration laws to determine eligibility.

 The University of Alabama at Birmingham welcomes international applicants.
 An international applicant is neither a citizen nor a permanent resident of the United States.
 International applicants should consult the Graduate School website at http://www.uab.edu/graduate/international for information regarding additional admissions requirements.